usetero/policy/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-Logs arrive.
+Telemetry arrives.
 The runtime matches against all policies in parallel.
 No sequential bottleneck.
-Matching policies contribute actions to fixed stages—filter first, then transform.
-If any policy drops the log, it's gone.
-Otherwise transforms apply and the log flows out.
+Matching policies contribute to fixed stages—`keep` first, then `transform`.
+If any policy drops the telemetry, it's gone.
+Otherwise transforms apply and it flows out.

 Policies are independent by design.
 Ten thousand policies execute as fast as ten.